danjohnson3141/Jekyll-Test/serializers/fields.md

-post_like_count, How many post likes (visible to the active user) this user has created, integer postal_code, Postal code for the event, string registraion_status, The registration status of the active user for this event, string sponsor, Info on the sponsor, object; Sponsor sponsor, Info on the sponsor, object; SponsorTiny sponsor_id, The ID of the sponsor, integer sponsors, List of sponsors, array; SponsorShort state, The state in which the event is happening, string timezone, Info on the timezone this event is happening in, object: Timezone title, "The user's title", string user, Info on the user, object; User user, Info on the user, object; UserMicro user, Info on the user, object; UserNano
+post_like_count, How many post likes (visible to the active user) this user has created, integer postal_code, Postal code for the event, string registraion_status, The registration status of the active user for this event, string splash_sponsor, Whether this sponsor is a splash sponsor, boolean sponsor, Info on the sponsor, object; Sponsor sponsor, Info on the sponsor, object; SponsorTiny sponsor_id, The ID of the sponsor, integer sponsor_type, Info on the type of sponsor, object; SponsorType sponsors, List of sponsors, array; SponsorShort state, The state in which the event is happening, string timezone, Info on the timezone this event is happening in, object: Timezone title, "The user's title", string url, The address of where the resource is being hostd, string url, URL of the desired external link for this sponsor, string user, Info on the user, object; User user, Info on the user, object; UserMicro user, Info on the user, object; UserNano